 Severe Topamax Side Effects

 Topamax side effects include serious eye conditions that may lead to blindness.
-Acute myopia is a reported Topamax side effect.
-This condition can cause headaches and blurred vision due to increased pressure within the eye.
-Secondary angle closure glaucoma is another condition that results as a Topamax side effect.
+Acute myopia caused by Topamax use, may result in headaches and blurred vision due to increased pressure within the eye.
+Secondary angle closure glaucoma is another condition that may occur as a Topamax side effect and which may result in blindness.
 Patients should seek medical attention immediately if they experience pain or discomfort in the eyes.

 A number of reports have indicated suicide as a Topamax side effect.
-Patients may experience suicidal thoughts and tendencies during use.
+Patients may experience suicidal thoughts and tendencies during use, particularly as medication is started or when dosage levels are changed.
 It is recommended that all patients are carefully monitored during treatment.
 Medical attention should be sought if the patient experiences symptoms such as anxiety, panic, onset or increased depression, or other significant changes in behavior or mood.

-Metabolic acidosis is a Topamax side effect that results in an excessive amount of bodily acid in the bloodstream.
+Metabolic acidosis is a Topamax side effect that results in an excessive amount of acid in the bloodstream.
 This is caused by acid production that occurs so rapidly that the kidneys cannot filter quickly enough.
-Severe metabolic acidosis can cause shock or death.
+Severe metabolic acidosis can result in kidney damage, shock or death.
 Symptoms include rapid breathing, low blood pressure, lethargy, and confusion.

-Topamax side effects include severe birth defects if taken during pregnancy.
-The FDA listed Topamax in pregnancy category D. Drugs in pregnancy category D show sufficient evidence of causing harm to human fetuses.
-It is highly encouraged for pregnant women to avoid taking Topamax in order to avoid pregnancy-related Topamax side effects.
+Topamax side effects include severe birth defects if the medication is taken during pregnancy.
+The FDA listed Topamax in pregnancy category D, which indicate that harm to developing fetus has been proven.
+It is highly encouraged for pregnant women to avoid taking Topamax unless medically necessary and the benefits outweigh risks.

 Oral Cleft Deformities